by Konstantin Kulakov

 4. Brain Pickings

-Brain Pickings, is a leading publication interested in the arts, literature, and philosophy in the digital age run by fellow Eastern European, Maria Papova.
-It publishes exciting and bite-size information that enriches my work as artist with meaning.
+Brain Pickings is a leading publication interested in the arts, literature, and philosophy in the digital age run by fellow Eastern European, Maria Papova.
+For the fast-paced, social-media savvy millennial artist, it publishes exciting and digestible information that enriches my work as artist with meaning.
 She has written on painters like Kandinsky and poets like Rilke.
 She has been able to illuminate the works of philosophers and their relevance to writers and artists today.

 “The core ethos behind Brain Pickings is that creativity is a combinatorial force: it’s our ability to tap into our mental pool of resources — knowledge, insight, information, inspiration, and all the fragments populating our minds — that we’ve accumulated over the years just by being present and alive and awake to the world, and to combine them in extraordinary new ways.”

 Poets, at their most influential, are also wordsmiths.
 The most world renown poet, Shakespeare, is said to have coined 1700 new words.
 As poet, I am committed to study the roots and depths of words.
 They are my only tools.
 Aside from the obvious thesaurus, studying etymology on a basic level is enriching.
-Etymology gives us hints at the words first uses and the baggage and imagery they carry.
-We gain a fuller sense of how to best understand and use our tools when we know how they began and what is at their core.
+Etymology gives us hints at the first uses of any word and reveals the baggage and imagery these words carry.
+We gain a fuller sense of how to best understand and use our tools, words, when we know how they began and what is at their core.
 When I am seeking clarity on a word and its associations, this resource always provides consistent information.

 6. Dan Simmons